Winged Reusable Sounding rocket: Spaceplane

 If WIRES development is successful, the project engineers envision an additional application of the system as a suborbital crewed spaceplane for space tourism.
 The notional specifications of the vehicle are shown in the table.

 Space Walker

 Koichi Yonemoto, who was responsible of the development at Kyushu Institute of Technology, co-founded a company Space Walker in 2017.
 Since Yonemoto transferred from Kyutech to Tokyo University of Science (TUS) in 2019, WIRES is being developed by Space Walker and TUS.
 As of 2020, Space Walker aims to launch suborbital uncrewed spaceplane in 2024, orbital launch of small satellites in 2026, and suborbital crewed spaceplane in 2029.

 A sub-scale model WIRES#014-3A was launched on 17 March 2020.

+However, Space Walker went bankrupt in January 2026, and none of the planned spaceplane launches were realized.